AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/04-deriving.rst

 .. note::

   This is a general rule.
-There are traits that do not depend on fields which may allow you to skip this rule.
+There are traits that do not depend on fields which may allow you to skip this rule

 -------------
 Orphan Rule